octobercms/docs/backend-lists.md

 <a name="column-switch" class="anchor" href="#column-switch"></a>
 ### Switch

-`switch` - displays a on or off state for boolean fields.
+`switch` - displays a on or off state for boolean columns.

     enabled:
         label: Enabled